 DCMO BOCES Alan D. Pole Campus held a graduation ceremony Thursday for their full-day students.
 The event, which was attended by family, friends, teachers, administrators and other staff, celebrated students Brooke DeMuth, Cherokee Hall, and Ariel Rios, Oxford Academy CSD; Taylor Jenkins, Shane Lewis and Ryan McIntyre, Norwich City Schools; Katie Kenyon, Otselic Valley CSD; and Anthony Yang, Greene CSD.
 Katie Kenyon and Cherokee Hall received the BOCES Administrators Award, Brooke DeMuth and Ariel Rios received the BOCES Teacher Association Award, and Brooke DeMuth received the Jeff Meade Memorial Scholarship, given for the greatest improvements in physical education.
 We are so proud of all their accomplishments!

-3 days ago, DCMO BOCES News
+about 2 months ago, DCMO BOCES News

 administration watching ceremony